microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge02.md

 ## Introduction

 In this challenge, you will implent the **[FHIR Event Processor](https://github.com/microsoft/health-architectures/tree/master/FHIR/FHIREventProcessor)** services to import and process valid HL7 messages, persist them into FHIR server and publish successful FHIR server CRUD events to an Event Hub.
-Any consumers subscribed to this Event Hub topic in order to orchestrate post-processing event-driven workflows.
+Consumers can subscribe to this Event Hub queue topic in order to orchestrate post-processing event-driven workflows.

 ![FHIR Event Processor](../images/fhir-event-processor.jpg)